Deep vein thrombosis: Diagnosis

 Compression ultrasonography for suspected deep vein thrombosis is the standard diagnostic method, and it is highly sensitive for detecting an initial DVT.
 A compression ultrasound is considered positive when the vein walls of normally compressible veins do not collapse under gentle pressure.
 Clot visualization is sometimes possible, but is not required.
 Three compression ultrasound scanning techniques can be used, with two of the three methods requiring a second ultrasound some days later to rule out the diagnosis.
 Whole-leg ultrasound is the option that does not require a repeat ultrasound, but proximal compression ultrasound is frequently used because distal DVT is only rarely clinically significant.
-Ultrasound methods including duplex and color flow Doppler can be used to further characterize the clot and Doppler ultrasound is especially helpful in the non-compressible iliac veins.
+Ultrasound methods including duplex and color flow Doppler can be used to characterize the clot further and Doppler ultrasound is especially helpful in the non-compressible iliac veins.

 CT scan venography, MRI venography, or a non-contrast MRI are also diagnostic possibilities.
 The gold standard for judging imaging methods is contrast venography, which involves injecting a peripheral vein of the affected limb with a contrast agent and taking X-rays, to reveal whether the venous supply has been obstructed.
 Because of its cost, invasiveness, availability, and other limitations, this test is rarely performed.

 An ultrasound with a blood clot visible in the left common femoral vein.
 (The common femoral vein is distal to the external iliac vein.)

 Doppler ultrasonography showing absence of flow and hyperechogenic content in a clotted femoral vein (labeled subsartorial (Note: Subsartorial is a proposed name for a section of the femoral vein.)) distal to the branching point of the deep femoral vein.
 When compared to this clot, clots that instead obstruct the common femoral vein (proximal to this branching point) cause more severe effects due to impacting a significantly larger portion of the leg.